primatejs/primate/docs/guide/configuration.md

 Default `"/"`

-The path from which to serve static resources (those located in the `static` directory and copied during runtome to the `public` directory).
-Static resources take precedence over routes.
-This option allows you to have all static resources served from a subpath, like `/public`.
+The path from which to serve static assets (those located in the `static` directory and copied during runtome to the `public` directory).
+Static assets take precedence over routes.
+This option allows you to have all static assets served from a subpath, like `/public`.

 ### http.static.pure